rafael-santiago/zacarias/CONTRIBUTING.md

 # Use inclusive and neutral language

 Always try to use inclusive and neutral words/terms in your source codes and documentations.
-If you find something that for you seems to be not so correct, please let me known by opening an issue and suggesting improvements.
+If you find something that for you seems to be not so correct, please let me know by opening an issue and suggesting improvements.
 Thank you in advance.

 In general avoid use colors to name what should be "good" or "bad".
 Outdated terms such as ``whitelist``/``blacklist``